 Born in Brody, Galicia, Tartakower (1897–1982) immigrated with his family to Vienna in 1914.
 He studied law at the University of Vienna, during which time he was also intensely active in the Socialist-Zionist Jewish youth movement HaShomer HaTzaʾir (“The Young Guard”).
 He was conscripted into the Austro-Hungarian Imperial Army, participated in fighting in Italy, and was discharged with the rank of an officer.
-In 1920 Tartakower received a Doctor of Law degree and immediately thereafter emigrated to Palestine, where he maintained a pioneering lifestyle, as was customary among immigrants of the Third Aliyah (the third wave of Jewish immigration to pre-state Israel, 1919–1923) In 1922, having contracted malaria, he returned to Vienna.
+In 1920 Tartakower received a Doctor of Law degree and immediately thereafter emigrated to Palestine, where he maintained a pioneering lifestyle, as was customary among immigrants of the Third Aliyah (the third wave of Jewish immigration to pre-state Israel, 1919–1923).
+In 1922, having contracted malaria, he returned to Vienna.

 After several years in Vienna, during which he earned a second doctorate, in political science, Tartakower returned to Poland.
 He was very active in various sectors of the labor movement in Poland.
 Among other activities he served as coordinator of the youth movement HaHalutz (“The Pioneer”), established a network of bilingual Polish and Hebrew schools, and served as president of the Central Jewish Emigration Society in Poland – jeas.
-He was also a member of the Lodz City Council, and beginning in 1927, a regular participant in the Zionist congresses.
+He was also a member of the Łódź City Council and, beginning in 1927, a regular participant in the Zionist congresses.
 After the 1939 Zionist Congress, Tartakower, unable to return to Poland, immigrated to the United States, where he served as chairman of the Welfare and Relief Committee of the World Jewish Congress (wjc).
 Following the Nazi invasion, his wife Malka and his son managed to reach Polish territories that had been captured by the Soviet Union.
 In the course of their dramatic escape, mother and son were separated and the former was deported to Siberia.
 Yohanan managed to establish contact with Tartakower, who sent him a Guatemalan passport with which he travelled from Russia to Japan and from there to the United States.
 At a later stage Tartakower was also able to rescue his wife.

 In addition to his public activities, Tartakower engaged in a wide range of academic activities in the field of sociology.
-In 1923 after completing his doctorate in political science at the University of Vienna, on top of his 1920 doctorate in law from the same institution, he began working as a political science instructor at the Institute for Jewish Studies in Warsaw.
+In 1923, after completing his doctorate in political science at the University of Vienna on top of his 1920 doctorate in law from the same institution, he began working as a political science instructor at the Institute for Jewish Studies in Warsaw.
 In 1946 he was appointed a faculty member at the Hebrew University and moved to Palestine.
 Aside from his prolific academic work as a professor of the sociology of the Jewish People at the Hebrew University, Tartakower continued to engage in public activity in the Israeli arena and served, among other positions, as director of the WJC’s Israel office.

-Like Tartakower, Zionist activists from all sectors of the Zionist movement followed such a journey.
+Like Tartakower, Zionist activists from all sectors of the Zionist movement followed a similar journey.
 Aryeh Leon Kubowitzki (later Kubovy), a lawyer and Zionist activist, served as chairman of the WJC’s Rescue Department during World War ii, later as the organization’s secretary-general, and after immigrating to Israel as envoy to Czechoslovakia and Poland, ambassador to Argentina, and chairman of Yad Vashem, the World Holocaust Remembrance Center.
 Jacob Robinson founded the Institute of Jewish Affairs and later served as legal advisor for the Jewish Agency, was active at the United Nations, served as special advisor on Jewish issues at the Nuremberg trials, and played a key role in formulating the prosecution’s case at the Eichmann trial.
 Benjamin Akzin, while in the US, served as secretary of the Emergency Committee for Zionist Affairs in Washington and, from 1949, as a professor of political science and constitutional law at the Hebrew University in Israel.